ishowta/DAG-ToDo/README.md

 1. Add some todos
 2. Add an arrow by dragging with shift-key from todo to todo
 3. Remove an arrow by click it
-4. If you complete a todo, click it to change state done